 Help me give my students algebra tiles so we can learn all about polynomials in a kinesthetic way.

-This project is part of the Black History Month celebration because it supports a Black teacher or a school where the majority of the students are Black.
+it supports a Latino teacher or a school where the majority of students are Latino.

 I teach math to 9th and 10th-grade students.
 Much of what I teach is difficult to directly connect to the real world so whenever we have an opportunity to physically see how math works I like to take the time for them to experience it.
 Help me give my students algebra tiles so we can learn about polynomials in a kinesthetic way.